YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 4. Prerequisites

 To embed the package that you need in your application, you have to be sure of certain things in your settings.
-1. Received YouTransactor card terminal : uCube, uCubeTouch
+1. Received YouTransactor card terminal : uCube or uCubeTouch
-2. The `minSDKVersion` must be at 21 to works properly.
+2. The `minSDKVersion` must be at 21 or later to works properly.
 3. The `targetSDKversion` 28 or later (as a consequence of the migration to AndroidX).
-4. Following Google's best practices SDK 3.3.0 will migrate to AndroidX.
+4. The `Android plugin for Gradle` must be at 3.3.0 or later.
 For more information about AndroidX and how to migrate see Google AndroidX Documentation.

 ### 5. Dependency

-Our SDK is in the format “aar” in the library.
-So if you want to access to it here is what you must do.
-You will need to get into your app-level Build.Gradle to add this dependency:
+The SDK is in the format “.aar” library.
+You have to copy paste it in your app/libs package.
+So if you want to access to it you will need to get into your app-level Build.Gradle to add this dependency:

-		implementation files('libs/ucube_lib.aar')
+		implementation files('libs/libApp.aar')

 ### 6. UCubeAPI